Music curation can be the best job in the world, and you can get paid for it. Want to know how?

 Where to Begin?

 To begin your journey as a music curator, start by creating your own playlists on platforms like Spotify or Apple Music.
-Engage with listeners and build a following to gain visibility.
-Network with other curators and industry professionals for collaboration opportunities.
+Playlist owners can build their assets, engage with listeners, gain followers, and increase visibility.
+Create playlists in different music genres and keep updating them, Network with other curators and industry professionals for collaboration opportunities.
+You can focus on one streaming service and copy your playlists to other streaming platforms from there.
 Submit curated playlists to blogs or publications, and constantly share and update new tracks to enhance your reputation.
 Gaining playlist followers and building your own brand is crucial, but it's also demanding and takes time.